Salesforce highlights the power of Trailblazers and businesses to repair the world and build trust at Dreamforce ’21.

 Styling Hooks are CSS custom future-proof properties that make it easy to modify many Lightning base components’ visual output.
 It enables companies to customize the look and feel of custom LWCs to better match their branding and design guidelines.

-This feature is in beta, but Aneesha Kommineni, Senior Product Manager of the Lightning Design System, announced that they plan to go to GA with the Spring ’22 release.
+This feature is in beta, but Aneesha Kommineni, Senior Product Manager of the Lightning Design System, announced they plan to go to GA with the Spring ’22 release.

 As companies start asking their developers to style their custom LWCs, it is expected that some locators used for UI testing may need to be updated; this topic may impact you as a Salesforce tester in the future.